FelixBer/FindFunc/README.md

 ## Filtering with Rules

 The main functionality of FindFunc is letting the user specify a set of "Rules" or constraints that a code function in IDA PRO has to satisfy.
 FF will then find and list all functions that satisfy ALL rules (so currently all Rules are in an AND-conjunction).
-Exception: Rules can be "inverted" to be negative matchs.
+Exception: Rules can be "inverted" to be negative matches.
 Such rules thus conform to "AND NOT".

 FF will schedule the rules in a smart order to minimize processing time.
 Feature overview: